-Accounting errors could lead to circumstances which are more than just embarrassing when the cheques bounce or companies start getting annoying calls from creditors or suppliers for payments which are already released.
+Accounting errors could lead to circumstances that are more than just embarrassing when the cheques bounce or companies start getting annoying calls from creditors or suppliers for payments that are already released.

-Detecting Fraud: You may not be able to prevent employees from stealing your money once, however, you could prevent it in future.
+- Detecting Fraud: You may not be able to prevent employees from stealing your money once, however, you could prevent it in future.
 Bank reconciliations statement helps you in detecting and spotting fraudulent transactions.
 It is advisable to employ an independent person to perform the reconciliations for preventing the accounting employee from falsifying your books and reconciliations.

 Tips to ensure efficient BRS

-1. Firstly, it’s essential to have all the required documentation and information in hand.
+- Firstly, it’s essential to have all the required documentation and information in hand.
 That means, if all the required documentation and information are at your disposal you get a better view of things.

-2. Avoiding common errors, such as:
+- Avoiding common errors, such as:

-a.
-Error relating to duplication of entries.
+- An error relating to duplication of entries.

-b.
-Not accounting for a transaction that would cause a difference equal to the missed amount
+- Not accounting for a transaction that would cause a difference equal to the missed amount

-c.
-Errors while entering commas and dots, which cause discrepancies that, could be of significant value.
+- Errors while entering commas and dots, which cause discrepancies that, could be of significant value.
 For instance, instead of entering INR 2,401.30, entering INR 240.13.

-d.
-Transposition errors while entering figures in the books.
+- Transposition errors while entering figures in the books.
 For instance, instead of entering INR 221,200, entering INR 212,200.

-4. Reconciling items: Listing differences and reconciling them and then forgetting it is possible.
+- Reconciling items: Listing differences and reconciling them and then forgetting it is possible.
 In case differences keep on accumulating with no action taken, your bank reconciliation would become meaningless.
 It is needed that a constant check is kept on the reconciled transactions so that they are reflected in the right way in the bank column of the cash book and in the bank statement.